 Fat Fire is a more luxurious way to live while perusing FIRE.
 You do enjoy luxuries and some of the fine things in life but are also focused on maximising the money you save and invest.
 This leading to FIRE but at a higher cost of living.

-This most likely means you are earning and spending higher than the average person or family.
+This likely means you are earning and spending more than the average person or family.
 Large houses, nice cars, and foreign holidays would all be part of this.

 Now you might think, isn’t this what most people already doing?
 Yes and no. The average person living like this has little or no plan to retire early.
 They are probably not saving much and almost certainly not investing for early retirement.